-Last year WTM was so good last year.
-I left fired up from the message that micro infulencers would have a place for collaborations, turns out it’s not that straightforward.
+WTM was so good last year.
+I left fired up from the message that micro infulencers would have a place for collaborations, turns out it was not that straightforward.
 Nonetheless, I attended this year and I had an awesome time.
-I didn’t have any meetings, so I attend seminars, visited stands and met up with other bloggers not to mention a fair share of eating.
-There was lunch in Greece, prawns in Barbados, ice cream in Taiwan and Prosecco in China.
+I didn’t have any scheduled meetings but I attend seminars, visited stands, met up with other bloggers and did a fair share of eating.
+First there was lunch in Greece, then, prawns in Barbados and finished off with ice cream in Taiwan and Prosecco in China.
 The seminars were engaging.
 Although, I felt the Black/minority travel experience was missing.
-Perhaps it’s topic an blogger network could explore in future.
+Perhaps it’s topic a blogger network could explore in future.
 The organizers took on board the request for less plastic, there was canned water.
 Travel trends discussed included: infulencer marketing, digital travel, sustainability and personalisation to mention a few.
-My takeaway points from WTM 2019 were authenticity and personalisation.
+My takeaway points from World Travel Market 2019 were authenticity and personalisation.

 What inspires people to travel?

-From the seminars I attended, the message was clear travel content should answer questions of prospective visitors.
+From the seminars I attended at World Travel Market 2019, the message was clear travel content should answer questions of prospective visitors.
 Enter Infulencer marketing.
 Destination collaborations with influencers are being used as one way to attract visitors.
 It’s believed infulencers can a give authentic real life feel of a destination.
 Gen Z visitors are more likely to refer to social media for travel inspiration such content would be relatable to them.
 They are more socially conscious, savy and into real cultural experiences.

 View this post on Instagram